KoalasinTraffic/KoalasinTraffic.github.io/spd/_news/2024-10-22-game-rework-and-new-enemies.md

 * The blaze weapon charge will be dropped every 10 waves instead of 5.

 Enemy changes
-* Wave health calculations have been completely reworked, so higher difficulties will grant more cash and points.
+* Wave health have been completely reworked, so higher difficulties will grant more cash and points.
 * Getting 5 stars on levels is now much harder.
 * Income health has been reduced, so casual players will have an easier time.